Marine Current Energy: one current to another

 Tidal turbines comprise a turbine anchored to a bearing structure that is sufficiently heavy to be simply lowered into the sea without any additional structural work, thereby minimising the impact on the sea bed.
 A tidal turbine’s operation has only minimal impact on the environment and the risks for marine fauna are very limited.

 In 2012, an EDF demonstrator project was initiated in Paimpol-Bréhat in Brittany, France.
 A major milestone was reached with the immersion of the first 2 MW prototype, designed by Open-Hydro (a subsidiary of DCNS).
 This tidal turbine has a diameter of 16 metres and weighs 850 tonnes.

 Continuing with experiments in this field, EDF’s dedicated subsidiary EDF Renouvelables, again in partnership with DCNS, is developing the “Normandy Hydro” project.
 It consists of seven tidal turbines installed in the Alderney Race between the Cotentin peninsula and the Channel Islands.
 On 2 December 2014, EDF Energies Nouvelles and DCNS won the call for expressions of interest (CEI) published by Ademe, the French Environment and Energy Management Agency, for this project.

 The project aims to demonstrate the energy and economic performance of tidal turbines and marks a decisive step towards creating a new industrial sector in France.
 It should enable the two partners to establish an economic model for tidal farms before moving on to the industrial phase and the commissioning of the first commercial farms.

 The next stages in the project include finalising its development, obtaining the necessary administrative permits and connecting the turbines to the grid in 2018.

-With “Normandy Hydro”, EDF Energies Nouvelles has reached a decisive step in the creation of a new industrial sector in France.
+With “Normandy Hydro”, EDF Renouvelables has reached a decisive step in the creation of a new industrial sector in France.